deeplearning4j/deeplearning4j/rotten_tomatoes_sentiment_analysis.md

 <!-- DataTables -->
 <script type="text/javascript" charset="utf8" src="//cdn.datatables.net/1.10.3/js/jquery.dataTables.js"></script>

+# Movie Review Sentiment Analysis

-In this blog post, we are going to walk through how to do sentiment analysis on movie reviews with the Rotten Tomatoes dataset.
+In this blog post, we are going to walk through a sentiment analysis of movie reviews using the Rotten Tomatoes dataset.

-You'll need to download the dataset from this page (Kaggle registration required):
+You'll need to download the dataset from Kaggle (registration required):

 		https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews/data

 The dataset is split into a training set and a test set already, which makes our lives easier.
 Let's download the data and load it into our nets.

-Go ahead and unzip it.
-I prefer command line:
+Go ahead and unzip it:
                 unzip train.tsv.zip

 In our folder we see a train.tsv file.
 What does the data look like?
-A one-word commanbd will show us.
+A one-word command will show us.

                 head train.tsv

 The command 'head' should output the following table: